Edirom/WeGA-WebApp-lib/README.md

 Branches
 --------
-* `master` our stable branch, i.e. the current release version
+* `main` our stable branch, i.e. the current release version
 * `develop` our development branch
 * other branches are experimental and and will get merged (or just some features) into develop at some point